brandonscholten/website/blog/markdown/vscode_tutorial_local.md

 ## Getting a Compiler

-### What's a compiler?

-In English, to compile is to produce something from various sources.
 In C++, to compile is to produce an executable from various source code files.
 The compiler is the piece of software that is used to turn your code into something that can be ran on your computer.

 ### Setting up a compiler in VS Code

-Even though VS Code is the best piece of software Microsoft has ever written, they forgot to include a compiler for C++.
-To install the compiler, we will need to install one ourselves.
+VS Code does not come with a compiler, so you will need to install one yourself.

 #### Windows